 The people forgot that God was their provider and that He had given them this wonderful land.
 They turned to worship things that they had made with their own hands and so even the land became detestable to God.
 This verse can also remind us that God does not want to only deliver us through the tough times but He also wants to richly provide for our needs.

-The priests did not ask, 'Where is the Lord?'
-Those who deal with the law did not know me; the leaders rebelled against me.
-The prophets prophesied by Baal, following worthless idols.'
+The cohanim didn't ask, 'Where is ADONAI?'
+Those who deal with the Torah did not know me, the people's shepherds rebelled against me; the prophets prophesied by Ba'al and went after things of no value.

 Jeremiah describes a complete breakdown in the leadership of a nation.
 First, the priests (who were supposed to connect the people with the things of God) did not even seek God on behalf of the people.
 Then, the kings did not follow the leading of God and so led the people astray.
 Finally, the prophets (who were supposed to warn the people) did not do so.
 This describes the bankruptcy of the religious, political, and commercial systems as it is everyone for themselves.
 Does this sound familiar?